What are the main differences between a grand piano and an upright?

 Only by testing a range of uprights and grands can you find the piano that is best for you.
 You may find that a quality upright meets all your needs, from tone to smaller size.
 Or you might find that a stretch up to a baby or medium grand piano is worth the further investment.

 Spending time with a seasoned piano consultant like those at M. Steinert & Sons can help you narrow down your best options, based on your budget.
-Making an appointment to visit one of our showrooms will give you time to sample enough uprights and grands to be a much more-informed piano buyer.
+Making an appointment to visit our Newton showroom will give you time to sample enough uprights and grands to be a much more-informed piano buyer.

 In the meantime, learn more about uprights and the smaller grands by reading the following articles: